 - Trays to hold the pots – I like the ones with the domes.
 The dome acts like a little greenhouse and it helps to retain heat and moisture to give your seeds a good start.

-- My Favorite Seed Starter Cell & Tray Sets – These are hands down the Best Containers and Trays for Seed Starting that I’ve ever used.
+- The BEST Seed Starter Cell & Tray Sets – These are hands down the Best Containers and Trays for Seed Starting that I’ve ever used.
 They come in packs of 10 and include a watertight base tray, clear plastic dome lids, a seedling poker thingy for planting the seed, a gadget to assist with transplanting and plant labels.
 They are available in both small and larger sizes and work perfectly for starting smaller batches of seeds.
-These are strong and sturdy and will last for several years.
+These seed starter cell and tray sets are strong and sturdy and will last for several years.
 The first year I used them, they quickly became my favorites.

 - Proper Lights – sorry a sunny windowsill just won’t cut it.
 You’ll end up with leggy seedlings that will flop over.
 My set up consists of cheap shop lights with hanging chains.
-These are available on Amazon and I could provide a link, but I think they are cheaper at big box hardware stores.
+There are all kinds of fancy light setups available and if you have the money to spend go ahead and try them.
+The 48″ shop lights available at big box stores work just fine.

 - Power Strip with a timer, or a separate timer.
 I never remember to turn the lights off and on, so very early on in my seed starting venture, I knew I would need a timer.